JCSDA/jedi-docs/docs/developer/jedi_environment/modules.rst

    ecbuild -DMPIEXEC=/bin/srun -DMPIEXEC_EXECUTABLE=/usr/bin/srun -DMPIEXEC_NUMPROC_FLAG="-n" <path-to-bundle>
    make -j4

-Note that the :code:`jedi/intel17-impi` module includes a patched version of :code:`eckit` that is needed to have mpi jobs run correctly with :code:`srun`.
-This patch has been communicated to ECMWF and will be included in future versions of :code:`eckit`.
 As is standard JEDI practice, :code:`fckit` is not included in the :code:`jedi/intel17-impi` module and should be built within the bundle.
 Note also that you have to tell ecbuild to use :code:`srun` as its mpi executable, as shown above.

-To run parallel jobs, you'll need to create a batch script (a file) with contents similar to the following example:
+To run parallel jobs, you'll need to create a batch script (a file).
+For example, to run ctest you can create a file similar to this (call it what you wish: for example ``ctest-ufo.sh``):

 .. code:: bash